navin-nallapareddy/StoryRefiner/README.md

 Add these variables to a `.env` file or export them in your shell, then start the server with `npm start`.

+The web UI offers two AI-powered actions:

+- **Rate It** &ndash; scores the user story against multiple criteria.
+- **Re-write** &ndash; rewrites the story, lists assumptions and acceptance criteria, and now includes a short test approach tailored to the story.

 ## API Endpoints

 - `POST /user-story` - Persist a user story and associated AI data.
 The payload